cfe-lab/MiCall/docs/steps.md

   * count - the number of times the insertion occurred
   * before - the one-based position within the coordinate reference that it was inserted before
+* coverage_scores.csv
+  * project - the project this score is defined by
+  * region - the region being displayed
+  * seed - the seed mapped to
+  * q.cut - quality score cutoff
+  * min.coverage - minimum coverage at all key positions
+  * which.key.pos - which key position had the minimum
+  * off.score - score to use when off target
+  * on.score - score to use when on target
+* clipping.csv
+  * refname - seed reference the reads mapped to
+  * pos - one-based nucleotide position within the consensus sequence
+  * count - number of read pairs that soft clipped instead of mapping to this position
+* failed.csv
+  * qname - query name from the read
+  * cause - reason the reads failed to merge
 * failed_align.csv -
   * seed - seed the reads aligned to
   * region - where the consensus was trying to align